About the customer matching process

 Google keeps track of the email addresses and phone numbers for Google accounts and the corresponding hashed strings for those email addresses or phone numbers.

-After you've uploaded your customer list of email addresses and/or phone numbers, Google Ads will compare each hashed string on your customer list with the hashed string or email address or phone number of Google accounts.
+After you've uploaded your customer list of email addresses and/or phone numbers, Google Ads will compare each hashed string on your customer list with the hashed string for email address or phone number of Google accounts.
 If there's a match, Google adds the corresponding Google account to your Customer Match audience (Customer list).

 Mailing address matching

-Google joins hashed name and mailing address data for Google accounts to construct a matching key.After you've uploaded your list with hashed customer names and addresses (don’t hash postcode and country data), Google constructs a similar key based on your data and then compares each key on your customer list with the keys based on Google accounts.
+Google joins hashed name and mailing address data for Google accounts to construct a matching key.After you've uploaded your list with hashed customer names and addresses (don’t hash zip and country data), Google constructs a similar key based on your data and then compares each key on your customer list with the keys based on Google accounts.
 If there's a match, Google adds the corresponding Google account to your Customer Match audience (Customer list.
 Related links